Lady Bug Game Online - Play Free Classic Retro Web Games

 The Story of the Lady Bug Retro Game

 According to StrategyWiki.org the Lady Bug game has to do with the survival of the fittest.
-In a world beneath man's notice, a war is being playing out in the gardens of every home; a survival of the fittest among all insect-kind.
-One ladybug is destined to outwit all of the others in a mad dash to claim all of the food in the garden before the other insects can get her.
-Will she be able to use the nature of the garden to outsmart her opponents, or will she end up as worm food.
-Only you can decide.
+In the unnoticed world beneath our feet, a fierce battle rages in the gardens of every home—a survival of the fittest among insects.
+One brave ladybug is poised to outmaneuver her rivals in a frantic race to claim all the food in the garden before they can catch her.
+Will she cleverly exploit the garden's natural features to outsmart her opponents, or will she fall prey to the lurking dangers?
+The outcome rests in your hands alone.